-Social Science Matrix and D-Lab have received a grant from the Social Science Research Council’s Social Data Research and Dissertation Fellowship program to pursue a new, year-long initiative entitled “Solidarity and Strive: Democracies in a Time of Pandemic.”
+In 2020, Social Science Matrix and D-Lab were jointly awarded a grant from the Social Science Research Council’s Social Data Research and Dissertation Fellowship program to pursue a year-long initiative entitled “Solidarity and Strife: Democracies in a Time of Pandemic.”

 Focusing on social media datasets culled from Twitter, Reddit, and YouTube, this project takes a comparative approach to assessing the impact of the COVID-19 pandemic on political polarization and solidarity in the United States and the United Kingdom, two nations governed by populist leaders who initially denied the seriousness of the viral outbreak.

 Under the mentorship of the principal investigators — Marion Fourcade, Professor of Sociology at UC Berkeley and Director of Social Science Matrix; David Harding, Professor of Sociology at UC Berkeley and Director of D-Lab; and Claudia von Vacano, Executive Director of D-Lab and Digital Humanities at Berkeley — five graduate students (the Social Media Research Fellows) received a stipend to develop research projects making use of these specific social media datasets.

 To support the project and help the graduate students realize their own research projects, D-Lab supplied a data-intensive training program, while Social Science Matrix organized a cross-disciplinary seminar series, presented below, that sets the production and analysis of social media data in a broader ethical and political economy perspective.
 The group is also working in close collaboration with Gregory Renard and Sandrine Chausson, two industry researchers who have contributed to develop an innovative methodology for value analysis using natural language processing (NLP) on top of unstructured data.